 Users of these outputs should be mindful that these are estimates.
 Local practice will differ from the constraints set in the model.
 It is common for local authorities to reasonably and successfully allocate school places outside the PA where the travel distances remain acceptable, or, particularly in rural areas, for schools to operate with mixed year group teaching.
-Version (1) of the model suggests that, at May 2019, around 27,000 primary places and 18,000 secondary places were still needed for September 2019 (tables B1 & B2).
-As well as offers in a different PA or in a mixed year group, there will be places in newly created accommodation added after 1 May 2019 to address this need.
-The estimated places needed figures in the published tables should be taken as indicative of the relative future place needs faced by local authorities.
+Version (1) of the model suggests that on aggregate, at May 2021, around ,17,000 primary places and 22,000 secondary places were still needed in England for September 2021 ('additional_need_only' column in the underlying data).
+As well as offers in a different PA or in a mixed year group, there will be places in newly created accommodation added after 1 May 2021 to address this need.
+The estimated places needed figures in the published underlying data should be taken as indicative of the relative future place needs faced by local authorities.

-Version (1) of the model (tables B1-B4), showing places needed only and setting aside pockets of spare capacity, is the principal model.
+Version (1) of the model, showing places needed only and setting aside pockets of spare capacity, is the principal model.
 This acknowledges that pressure in one part of a local authority (or NCYG) cannot necessarily be offset by spare places in another area (or NCYG).
 This was the presumption behind the introduction of PAs, replacing the use of larger district areas that were masking local pockets of demand.
 However, it is useful to know the extent of any spare capacity in neighbouring PAs (or NCYGs) when making an overall assessment of the places required in an area - hence the inclusion of version (2).

-Version (2) of the model (tables B5 & B6), showing the level of spare capacity as well as places needed, has most validity at PA level where the supply of places is matched to the appropriate local demand.
+Version (2) of the model ('additional_need_minus_spare_places' in the underlying data), showing the level of spare capacity as well as places needed, has most validity at PA level where the supply of places is matched to the appropriate local demand.
 Aggregating across PAs to LA level can give the impression of significant levels of spare places.
 Whilst in some LAs the prospect of dispersal of pupils across PAs is reasonable, in others it would be unlikely.
 Aggregation to LA level is included to demonstrate the overall position at that geography and to guide the reader through the table, rather than being an expected approach to place planning.